MaxNazarishin/HTML_CSS_JS_2024/README.md

-This is a repository where I upload my homework for the course HTML-CSS-JS. link to this course https://edu.fls.guru/
+This is a repository where I upload my homework for the course HTML-CSS-JS.
+Link to this course https://edu.fls.guru/